 European beach holidays haven’t always been just about the Mediterranean.
-A century ago, the resorts along the Baltic Sea were just as likely to attract the Emperors, Duchesses and celebrities of the day as anywhere on the French Riviera.
-Indeed an awful lot of Europeans still spend their summers on Baltic shores.
-As well as endless white-sand beaches, the region offers grand spa resorts, laidback fishing ports and lashings of evocative history.
-And yet it remains off the radar to almost everyone except those who live in its immediate hinterland, leaving the coast relatively free to develop its own unique, local personality.
+A century ago, the resorts along the Baltic Sea were just as popular with emperors, duchesses, and celebrities as the French Riviera.
+Besides endless white-sand beaches, the region offers grand spa resorts, laidback fishing ports, and a rich history.

 1. Rügen, Germany